Online Worldwide Seminar on

 Logic and Semantics (OWLS)

-The OWLS mailing list sends reminders before each seminar, and announces upcoming seminars.
+The OWLS mailing list is still available.
+It will be used to inform people if the seminar was to resume.
 To subscribe, or manage an existing subscription, visit this link:

 Messages will be sent from the address firstname.lastname@example.org.